-On March 10, 2023, the California Department of Financial Protection and Innovation shut down SVB, and the Federal Deposit Insurance Corporation (the "FDIC") was appointed as receiver of SVB.
-Following this, the FDIC transferred all the deposits, both insured and uninsured, of SVB to Silicon Valley Bridge Bank, N.A.
-On March 14, 2023, the Bridge Bank published a notice that stated that it had fully stepped into the shoes of SVB and that all commitments to advance under existing credit agreements will be honored in accordance with and pursuant to the terms thereof.
-All obligations of the Bridge Bank are backed by the FDIC and the full faith and credit of the US government.
-Based on the Bridge Bank's published statements, we believe that our SVB credit facility has been assumed by the Bridge Bank and is therefore operational, and we have drawn upon it in accordance with its existing terms.
-However, in the event that our deposits with the Bridge Bank are no longer backed by the FDIC and the full faith and credit of the US government, or the Bridge Bank discontinues the LSA, and the credit facility thereunder, or the credit facility becomes unavailable for some other reason, we may need to seek an alternative source of credit facility.
-In the event that we cannot secure a competitive and/or comparable credit facility to the LSA, we would need to use our current cash balances to support our day-to-day business operations, which could adversely affect certain growth strategies or potential future acquisitions and our perceived liquidity and financial stability by customers, partners and investors, which may reduce the value of our ordinary shares.
-In addition, even if credit is made available, lenders may seek more restrictive covenants and higher interest rates that may reduce our borrowing capacity, increase our costs, and reduce our operating flexibility.
+In March 2023, SVB was closed by the California Department of Financial Protection and Innovation, and the Federal Deposit Insurance Corporation (FDIC) was appointed as receiver.
+The FDIC transferred all deposits, both insured and uninsured, to Silicon Valley Bridge Bank, N.A.
+(Bridge Bank), which later became part of First Citizens Bank.
+The Bridge Bank initially assured that all commitments under existing credit agreements would be honored, backed by the FDIC and the full faith and credit of the US government.
+We believe our SVB credit facility has been assumed by First Citizens Bank and remains operational.
+However, if the credit facility becomes unavailable, we may need to seek alternative credit sources.
+Failure to secure a comparable credit facility could require us to use our cash reserves for operations, potentially affecting growth strategies, acquisitions, and our financial stability, which may impact the value of our shares.
+Additionally, available credit may come with more restrictive covenants and higher interest rates, reducing our borrowing capacity and operating flexibility.

-The LSA expires on December 31, 2024.
+The LSA expires on December 31, 2026.
 In the event that we are unable to renew or extend the term of the LSA on similar terms or if the terms and covenants of the LSA are less favorable than those of the current LSA, we may need to seek an alternative source of credit facility.
 In the event that we cannot secure a competitive and/or comparable credit facility to the LSA, we would need to use our current cash balances to support our day-to-day business operations, which could adversely affect certain growth strategies or potential future acquisitions and our perceived liquidity and financial stability by customers, partners and investors, which may reduce the value of our ordinary shares.
 In addition, even if credit is made available, lenders may seek more restrictive covenants and higher interest rates that may reduce our borrowing capacity, increase our costs, and reduce our operating flexibility.